belgianmobileid/doc/_Appendix/JOSE.md

 </code></pre></div>

   <li>Combine the JWS Header and JWS Payload, and separate them with period ('.') characters, to produce the JWS Signing Input.</li>
   <li>Complete the signing operation over the JWS Signing Input with the algorithm defined in the <i>"alg"</i> parameter, to produce the JWS Signature.
 The JWS Signing Input is signed using your private key corresponding to the public key referenced in your JWK Set document.
-This information SHOULD be made available via the URI you communicated when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.</li>
+This information SHOULD be made available via the URI you communicated when setting up your project in the <a href="https://portal.itsme-id.com/login" target="blank">itsme® B2B portal</a> or via email to onboarding@itsme-id.com.</li>
   <li>The JWS Signature will then be encoded using base64url to produce the string below.</li>

 <div class="language-http highlighter-rouge"><pre class="highlight">